van-tran/blockchain-engineer-interview/README.md

    - normal or low risk: 30 PCSP
 5. At the same time, the user receives a G-NFT, which is minted on the blockchain based on the user's gene data.
 This NFT defines the ownership of the gene profile.

+**Data format**

+The gene data, stored as a text file, comprises the user’s genetic information.
+Importantly, it lacks any identifiers that could link back to the individual’s real-world identity.
+Each user’s gene data is distinct, ensuring no duplication exists within the system.
+Typically, the size of this text file is around 40MB.
+To simplify this assignment, the gene text file will only contain one of the following text conte:

+- "extremely high risk"
+- "high risk"
+- "slightly high risk"
+- "low risk".

+Upon processing this data through the TEE, the program will assign a corresponding risk score based on the gene data provided.

 ## Components

 ![Components](./images/components.jpg?raw=true "Components")

+### Gateway
+The client makes requests to the Gateway using conventional REST endpoints.

+### Data Storage
+Where the encrypted gene data is stored.

+### Trusted Execution Environment
+To protect algorithms and data from unauthorized observers, ensuring that inputs and outputs are end-to-end encrypted, we use the trusted execution environment (TEE).

 ### Blockchain
 The following main functions need to be implemented: